 To do the job properly, a perc test is always going to cost something.
 Depending on who you hire and how much work is required, the price could range anywhere from $150 – $1,500 (and in my experience, it's usually in the lower end of that range).

-That being said, if you’re just looking for a vague indication of a property’s ability to percolate, you don’t necessarily need to spend $1,500.
-Heck, if you’ve got a shovel, a bucket of water and you know what to look for, you can even do it yourself!
+That being said, if you're just looking for a vague indication of a property's ability to percolate, you don't necessarily need to spend $1,500.
+If you've got a shovel, a bucket of water and you know what to look for, you can even do it yourself!

-Of course, the only way to be 100% sure about a property’s ability to percolate is to order a perc test.
-That being said, if you’re willing to tolerate some risk in the equation, there are other clues you can look for that will give you a halfway decent idea as to whether or not you need to worry about this.
+Of course, the only way to be 100% sure about a property's ability to percolate is to order a perc test with oversight from the local health department, because they will need to observe the test and issue their final approval.
+That being said, if you're willing to tolerate some risk in the equation, there are other clues you can look for that will give you a halfway decent idea as to whether or not you need to worry about this.

 - Look at the other parcels adjoining your property.
-Are there any other houses built nearby?
-If these properties were able to pass their perc test, there’s a fair chance that yours can too.
+Are there any houses on these adjoining properties?
+If these parcels passed the perc test, there's a fair chance (though no guarantee) that yours can too.

 - Are there any bodies of water nearby?
-If so, this property could have a high water table or be in or near a flood zone.
-This isn’t directly correlated with a property’s ability to perc, but it may be reason to use higher caution when deciding whether or not to spend the money on a perc test.
+If so, this property could have a high water table, it could have wetlands, or it could be in or near a flood zone.
+These factors aren't always correlated with a property's ability to perc, but it may be a reason to use higher caution (and give you some other things to investigate) when deciding whether or not to spend the money on a perc test.

 If your property fails its perc test, don't panic.
 A failed perc test isn't the end of the story for any property.

-Whatever you (or the previous owner) have done to date, start asking some questions to determine what alternatives might be available….
+Start asking some questions to determine what alternatives might be available…

-- Ask if it’s possible for you to appeal the results of the previous perc test, and under what circumstances they would reconsider their original determination.
+- Ask if it's possible to appeal the results of the previous perc test, and under what circumstances they would reconsider their original determination.

-- Find out what time of the failed perc test was performed.
-In many areas, it’s quite possible that the water level is higher during certain seasons and lower in others (e.g. – winter vs. summer) – which can have an influence on the soil drainage rate.
+- Find out what time of year the failed perc test was performed.
+In many areas, the water table is higher during certain seasons and lower in others (e.g. – winter vs. summer) – which can have an influence on the soil drainage rate.

-- If these first steps fail, it’s may be worth considering a modified septic system on the property.
-Some alternative septic systems can be reasonably priced (depending on the property’s situation and the local requirements) and even environmentally friendly.
-These systems can be a bit more expensive than a conventional option, but it may give you more options to work with.
+- If these first steps fail, it may be worth considering a modified septic system on the property.
+Some alternative septic systems can be reasonably priced (depending on the property's situation and the local requirements) and even environmentally friendly.
+These systems can be a bit more expensive than a conventional option, but they may give you more options to work with.

-- Keep in mind that soil types can vary across any parcel of land (and the topography of the lot can also make a big difference).
+- Remember that soil types can vary across any parcel of land (and the topography of the lot can also make a big difference).
 Be sure to tell your excavator to try a few places – you might be glad you did!

 - Also keep in mind that in some areas, if you wait long enough, the municipal water and sewer may become available.
 If your plan is to buy land and hold it for a while, it could still be worth your while.

-And don’t forget – there are all kinds of alternative uses for properties that don’t even require a septic system.
-Here are some examples:
+And don't forget – there are all kinds of alternative uses for properties that don't even require a septic system.
+For example: